jonkchan/SQL-Practice/README.md

 ### Performing Calculations

-- Another frequent use of calculated fileds is performing mathematical calculations on retrieved data.
+- Another frequent use of calculated fields is performing mathematical calculations on retrieved data.
 - SQL supports the basic mathematical operators listed below:

 | Operator | Description    |